iPhlouxMaster/RecoProd/README.md

-"Recommender System for Consumer Products"(RecoProd)
+" Content Recommender System "(Filmfundr)
 ============================================================================

 About the Project
 ------------------
 ------------------

-RecoProd- a recommender system which uses sentiment analysis techniques to provide the best products for the customers is proposed.
+Filmfundr - a Content selection and reccomendation system which uses sentiment analysis techniques to provide the best types of content based on content demo prefernces.
 The techniques involved in Sentiment Analysis are used to classify the reviews by the sentiment of the words into positive or negative.
 Using the sentiment expressed in the words, opinions on any entity can be categorized into positive or negative.